elbertsoftware/CloudDeveloperUsingMicrosoftAzure/2.5. Project - Deploy Neighborly App with Azure Functions/src/README.md

 We need to set up the Azure resource group, region, storage account, and an app name before we can publish.

-1. Create a resource group.
+1. Create a resource group - `test`

-2. Create a storage account (within the previously created resource group and region).
+2. Create a storage account (within the previously created resource group and region) - `neighborlystorage`

 3. Create an Azure Function App within the resource group, region and storage account.
    - Note that app names need to be unique across all of Azure.
    - Make sure it is a Linux app, with a Python runtime.

-    Example of successful output, if creating the app `myneighborlyapiv1`:
+    Example of successful output, if creating the app `neighborlyapp`:

     ```bash
-    Your Linux function app 'myneighborlyapiv1', that uses a consumption plan has been successfully created but is not active until content is published using Azure Portal or the Functions Core Tools.
+    Your Linux function app 'myneighborlyapi', that uses a consumption plan has been successfully created but is not active until content is published using Azure Portal or the Functions Core Tools.
     ```

-4. Set up a Cosmos DB Account.
+4. Set up a Cosmos DB Account - `neighborlycosmos`.
 You will need to use the same resource group, region and storage account, but can name the Cosmos DB account as you prefer. **Note:** This step may take a little while to complete (15-20 minutes in some cases).

-5. Create a MongoDB Database in CosmosDB Azure and two collections, one for `advertisements` and one for `posts`.
+5. Create a MongoDB Database - `neighborlydb` - in CosmosDB Azure and two collections, one for `advertisements` and one for `posts`.

 6. Print out your connection string or get it from the Azure Portal.
 Copy/paste the **primary connection** string.
 You will use it later in your application.

     Example connection string output: